 You can take a hike through horseshoe canyon to see these unique geological formations, and afterward visit the Royal Tyrell Museum to learn about the dinosaurs that once lived in Alberta.

-Drumheller is just 3 hours from Edmonton and 1.5 hours from Calgary, Alberta’s two major cities.
+Drumheller is just three hours from Edmonton and 1.5 hours from Calgary, Alberta’s two major cities.

 5. Drive the Icefields Parkway between Banff and Jasper